GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 1. Click `Open Jupyterlab` button on the instance created, this will take you to an interactive environment inside Vertex AI.

-1. Click the Git Icon (left side bar) and clone the repository you created, select the development branch.
+1. Click the Git Icon (left side bar) and clone over HTTPS the repository you created, select the development branch.

 1. Navigate to the directory that contains `census_pipeline.ipynb` file and execute [the notebook](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-genai/blob/main/examples/machine-learning-pipeline/assets/Vertexpipeline/census_pipeline.ipynb) cell by cell.
 Pay attention to the instructions and comments in the notebook, ensuring that you set the correct values for your development project.
 If a message pops up asking which kernel to use, select Python 3.
 Make sure you are in the `development branch` and the fields were populated properly.